MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch2.5" class="n"></a> 2.5 Optimistic Initial Values

 All the methods discussed above are to some degree dependent on or _biased_ towards the initial action-value estimates $Q_1(a)$.
 For sample-average methods, the bias disappears once all action have been selected at least once, but constant-$\alpha$ methods retain permanent bias.
 Optimistic initial action values encourage exploration as most actions perform worse than the initial value, causing exploitative actions to attempt the other faux optimistic actions before beginning true exploration.
-At first, these methods tend to perform worse as they are mor exploratory, but rapidly perform better as the need for exploration is resolved sooner.
+At first, these methods tend to perform worse as they are more exploratory, but rapidly perform better as the need for exploration is resolved sooner.

 However, such and approach is not effective in nonstationary problems as the drive for exploration is inherently temporary.